-October 31st brings about little trick or treaters in our neighborhoods but it also reminds those of us in the Protestant faith of an extremely important celebration – Reformation Day.
-The day that Martin Luther nailed his 95 Theses to the Door of Wittenburg Church on October 31, 1517, began a movement that is still continuing to this day.Resources to Help Your Family Celebrate Reformation Day
+October 31st brings about little trick or treaters in our neighborhoods, but it also reminds those of us in the Protestant faith of an extremely important celebration – Reformation Day.
+The day that Martin Luther nailed his 95 Theses to the Door of Wittenburg Church on October 31, 1517, began a continuing movement.Resources to Help Your Family Celebrate Reformation Day

 Martin Luther declared that the Word of God was sufficient in the life of the church and the believer instead of tradition and the papal decrees.
-Martin Luther got the Word of God into the hands of the common people and this spread to Geneva by John Calvin, Zurich by Ulrich Zwingli and Scotland by John Knox.
+Martin Luther got God's Word into the hands of the common people, and this spread to Geneva by John Calvin, Zurich by Ulrich Zwingli, and Scotland by John Knox.

-Christianity spread throughout the world and continues on today to those are saved by grace through faith in Christ alone (Ephesians 2:8-9).
+Christianity spread throughout the world and continues today to those who are saved by grace through faith in Christ alone (Ephesians 2:8-9).

-Below are some helpful places to start in exploring and studying the Reformation for yourself or as a family.
-This is just a small sampling of what is out there but they have been a help to me and our family in understanding church history.
+Below are some helpful places to explore and study the Reformation for yourself or as a family.
+This is just a small sampling of what is out there, but they have helped our family and me understand church history.

 (Scroll down to the bottom of the post for a great video overview of the Reformation)